AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-provisioning.md

 The integration between Adobe Campaign Classic and Adobe Analytics authentication supports Adobe Identity Management Service (IMS):

 * If you are managing a migrated external account, you must implement Adobe IMS and connect to Adobe Campaign via an Adobe ID.

-The user logged in via Adobe ID IMS should be the owner of the **Data connector** account in Adobe Analytics and have a set of permissions for the **Product profile** mentioned below.
+    Please note that the user logged in via Adobe ID IMS must be the owner of the **Data connector** account in Adobe Analytics and have permissions for the **Product profile** mentioned [below](#analytics-product-profile).

+The problem was that the owner of the Data connector was a different user than the user who was logged into Campaign and trying out the integration with Analytics.

 * If you are implementing a new connector, implementing Adobe IMS is optional.
 Without an Adobe ID User, Adobe Campaign will use a technical user to sync with Adobe Analytics.